Volatile organic compounds of polyethylene vinyl acetate plastic are toxic to living organisms.

 ccording to the Decalcify Pineal Gland website, the following foods and supplements are helpful for detoxifying the pineal gland and restoring vitality:

-Above: The natural root-bark of Iboga has been shown to do wonders
+Above: The natural root-bark of Iboga has been shown to do wonders on the pineal gland and overall fluoride and mercury detoxification |

 1. Organic blue ice skate fish oil